The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Thumbtack

-These aren't just backlinks—they're genuine community involvement that builds goodwill and gets your name in front of local residents.
-The backlink is a bonus.
+These aren't just backlinks—they represent genuine community involvement that builds goodwill and gets your name in front of local residents.
+The backlink itself is really just a bonus.

-How to find opportunities: Search "[your city] + sponsors" or "inurl:sponsors [your city]" to find organizations actively seeking sponsors.
-Many list current sponsors on their websites, giving you a preview of the link opportunity.
+How to find opportunities: Search "[your city] + sponsors" or "inurl:sponsors [your city]" to find organizations that are actively looking for sponsors.
+Many list their current sponsors on their websites, so you can preview the link opportunity before committing.

 Local Business Associations and Trade Groups

-Industry-specific associations often have member directories with links.
+Industry-specific associations often maintain member directories that include links.
 For contractors, this might include:

 Local Home Builders Association